rustamlatypov/rustamlatypov.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-A fourth-year PhD student, advised by Prof. Jara Uitto.
-My interests lie in the mathematical foundations of distributed and parallel computing, with an emphasis on the Massively Parallel Computation (MPC) model.
-Current research revolves around connectivity and coloring problems.
-Always up for new topics and collaboration.<br/>
+A fourth-year PhD student, advised by <a href="https://users.aalto.fi/~uittoj3/">Jara Uitto</a>.
+I am broadly interested in algorithm design and combinatorics.
+My specific research interests lie in the mathematical foundations of distributed and parallel computing.
+So far, my work has focused on graph coloring and connectivity problems in constrained parallel models of computation.
+Currently on parental leave with my daughter until January 2025.<br/>

 firstname.lastname [at] aalto.fi <br/>
 B315, Konemiehentie 2<br/>